AT&T in talks to buy DirecTV for nearly $50 billion: sources

 Some investors have also speculated about a potential tie-up of DirectTV and smaller rival Dish Network Corp.

-But Dish Chairman Charlie Ergen last week said his company, which attempted to buy DirecTV more than a decade ago, would not make a fresh approach at current prices even though he said such a tie-up would create many benefits.
+But Dish Chairman Charlie Ergen last week said his company, which attempted to buy DirecTV more than a decade ago, would not make a fresh approach at current prices even as he saw lots of synergies from such a tie-up.

-(Additional reporting by Marina Lopes, Editing by Sriraj Kalluvila, Tom Brown, Richard Chang and Ken Wills)